 Well, that was just thrilling music for us to enjoy this morning.
-And it's a good thing that we had all of that wonderful music to enjoy because the sermon may be a bit tedious and I'm not saying that because it is to me, I'm always thrilled with the sermons, but...it may be to you because we are...
-One of the wonderful things about doing Bible exposition is you have an immense amount of variety in the context of Scripture.
+And it's a good thing that we had all of that wonderful music to enjoy because the sermon may be a bit tedious and I'm not saying that because it is to me.
+I'm always thrilled with the sermons, but it may be to you because we are...
+One of the wonderful things about doing Bible exposition is you have a...an immense amount of variety in the context of Scripture.
 Sometimes you're dealing with a very profound theological issue, sometimes you're dealing with fascinating narrative stories, sometimes you're dealing with very practical applicational passages of Scripture, sometimes you're dealing with prophetic things that give us a window on the future and sometimes you're dealing with historical information.
-And that, too, is in the Bible and it is authored by God's Holy Spirit and it is there for our edification and the strengthening of our understanding of God's Word.
+And that, too, is in the Bible and it is authored by God the Holy Spirit and it is there for our edification and the strengthening of our understanding of God's Word.

 But because Luke is a careful historian, he wants to frame the scenery for us before we look at the drama of the life of Christ.
 He doesn't want the story to unfold on a bare stage, but rather he wants to create for us the historical setting, the social setting, the political setting and the religious setting that really creates the context in which the story of Jesus unfolds.